Biden declares pandemic reset, saying covid ‘need no longer control our lives’

 “The first step is you just get broad based noncompliance,” Lucas said.
 Then, he said, “you’ll get an angrier and angrier public.”

-Finally, he said, “you’ll start generating candidates that are running on platforms of ‘no covid rules at all.’”
+Finally, he said, “you’ll start generating candidates that are running on platforms of ‘no covid rules at all.’ ”

-But some public health experts express concern the country is moving past the pandemic too quickly — repeating mistakes made several times over the last two years.
+But some public health experts express concern that the country is moving past the pandemic too quickly — repeating mistakes made several times over the last two years.

 Abraar Karan, an infectious-disease physician at Stanford University, said he is worried that not enough has been done to protect the most vulnerable, who remain at high risk even as millions of Americans return to normalcy.
-He also criticized the administration’s messaging, including CDC Director Rochelle Walensky calling masks the “Scarlet letter” of the pandemic.
+He also criticized the administration’s messaging, including CDC Director Rochelle Walensky calling masks the “scarlet letter” of the pandemic.

 “When you keep framing it as restrictions or getting your freedom back, people are going to buy into that and it’s so much harder when you need to put them back in place,” Karan said.

 Administration officials — and Biden himself — disputed assertions they were ignoring the vulnerable.
 Federal health officials cite data showing that one-way masking with high-quality masks such as N95 respirators enable people to protect themselves even if others are not masked, two senior officials said.
-Those masks are now easily to obtain, and are available free at some pharmacies, they said.
+Those masks are now easily to obtain and are available free at some pharmacies, they said.

 Karan, however, is not reassured.